gimlet-io/gimlet/README.md

 # Gimlet CLI

-For an open-source Gitops workflow.
+For a modular Gitops workflow.

 ## Installation